Parasomnia (film): Production

 Malone wrote the screenplay while he was working on the Masters of Horror episode "Fair-Haired Child".
 The film was financed by Malone and his friends, and filmed on the same stage on which he directed House on Haunted Hill (1999).

-The imagery in the film was inspired by surrealist artist Zdzisław Beksiński.
+The imagery in the film was inspired by surrealist artist Zdzisław Beksiński, as well as the horror film The Cabinet of Dr. Caligari (1920).

 Release

-It premiered on October 17, 2008 at Screamfest Film Festival in the United States.
-E1 Entertainment released the film on DVD and Blu-ray Disc on July 13, 2010.
+Parasomnia premiered on October 17, 2008 at Screamfest Horror Film Festival in Los Angeles.
+E1 Entertainment released the film on DVD and Blu-ray on July 13, 2010.